Learning how to love yourself can be pretty f*cking hard.

 Remember that “attaining” self-love can be just another thing you use to beat yourself up and feel like a failure.

 So slow down.
 Go easy on yourself.
 And as author Matt Kahn writes, “Whatever arises, love that.”
-This means you can practice accepting and forgiving all things that arise in you, including insecurity, shame, guilt, and self-judgment.
+These words essentially mean that you can practice accepting and forgiving all things that arise in you, even (and especially) including your insecurity, shame, guilt, and self-judgment.

-The more clarity you have, the more you will be able to support and stick up for yourself.
+The more discernment and therefore clarity you have, the more you’ll be able to support and care for yourself.

-To practice self-love, it is important for us to consciously change our relationships with ourselves, and treat ourselves with compassion and consideration just as we would with a best friend.
+To practice self-love, it’s important for us to consciously change our relationships with ourselves, and treat ourselves with compassion and consideration just as we would with a best friend.

 As spiritual teacher Jeff Foster puts it: